-Sticking to building the approved architectural plans, with little change during construction, will not only assist greatly with controlling costs, but lead to a more timely schedule as well.
+Sticking to building the approved architectural plans, with little change during construction, will not only assist greatly with controlling change order costs, but lead to a more timely schedule as well.

 When changes are made in the field, a multitude of trades will be involved with associated additional costs.

 For instance, relocating one load-bearing wall could likely involve re-engineering; demo subcontractor; concrete subcontractor; framing subcontractor; structural connection supplier; steel supplier; architect; general contractor; lumber supplier; etc.